Dead2/stabilizer/README.md

-**NOTE**: Little fork of a little fork that lets stabilizer sort-of work with llvm9.0 on Linux x86_64.
+**NOTE**: Little fork of a little fork that lets stabilizer sort-of work with LLVM 10.0 on Linux x86_64.
 This runs all the tests, without the -Rcode option.

 ## Stabilizer: Statistically Rigorous Performance Evaluation